-- 1.1 Consolidate development within existing township boundaries and surrounding activity centres. - 1.2 Protect and strengthen the effectiveness of private and public transport connections between the towns, broader region and to Melbourne. - 1.3 Ensure that current and forecast Latrobe Regional Airport operations are taken into account in planning for the use and development of land within the Traralgon West Growth Corridor. - 1.4 Ensure that future land use and development is consistent with the Strategic Framework Plan, Local Area Structure Plans and Housing Framework Plans. - 1.5 Preserve the significant environmental values and landscapes to maintain and enhance the liveability and sustainability of Latrobe City. - 1.6 Ensure that future growth of towns is commensurate with access to services,
+- 1.1 Consolidate development within existing township boundaries and surrounding activity centres. - 1.2 Protect and strengthen the effectiveness of private and public transport connections between the towns, broader region and to Melbourne. - 1.3 Ensure that current and forecast Latrobe Regional Airport operations are taken into account in planning for the use and development of land within the Traralgon West Growth Corridor. - 1.4 Ensure that future land use and development is consistent with the Strategic Framework Plan, Local Area Structure Plans and Housing Framework Plans. - 1.5 Preserve the significant environmental values and landscapes to maintain and enhance the liveability and sustainability of Latrobe City. - 1.6 Ensure that future growth of towns is commensurate with access to services.

-LATROBE PLANNING SCHEME infrastructure, transport and the protection of natural resources.
-1.7 Maintain a clear separation between urban settlements facilitating the self- containment and individual identity of each town, with the exception of the Traralgon West Growth Corridor linking the urban areas of Morwell and Traralgon.
-21.02-3 Objective 2 Support land Framework I l use and development which aligns with the settlement hierarchy in the Strategic Plan.
-Strategies 2.1 Promote growth in Traralgon-Morwell as the primary population centre, serving as the dominant residential, commercial and retail node.
-2.2 Promote growth in Moe-Newborough and Churchill as supporting network towns, serving as secondary urban centres with a wide range of services, high level amenity with good access to public transport.
-2.3 Support growth in Glengarry, Tyers, Yallourn North and Yinnar as district towns which serve as key retail and service centres for a moderate population base and hinterland, providing important alternative lifestyle opportunities within commuting distance of the larger centres.
-2.4 Support growth in Boolarra, Toongabbie and Traralgon South as small towns providing a limited range of educational, retail and recreation services, for residents and the community in the surrounding rural areas.
-2.5 Manage growth in rural living precincts including Jeeralang, Yinnar South, Hazelwood North, Hazelwood South, Callignee and Moe South, comprising clusters of housing on small rural lots with limited services.
-21.02-4 Objective 3 To achieve c ost effective and orderly management of urban growth.
+infrastructure, transport and the protection of natural resources.

+1.7 Maintain a clear separation between urban settlements facilitating the self-containment and individual identity of each town, with the exception of the Traralgon West Growth Corridor linking the urban areas of Morwell and Traralgon.

+Support land use and development which aligns with the settlement hierarchy in the Strategic Framework Plan.

+- 2.1 Promote growth in Traralgon-Morwell as the primary population centre, serving as the dominant residential, commercial and retail node. - 2.2 Promote growth in Moe-Newborough and Churchill as supporting network towns, serving as secondary urban centres with a wide range of services, high level amenity with good access to public transport. - 2.3 Support growth in Glengarry, Tyers, Yallourn North and Yinnar as district towns which serve as key retail and service centres for a moderate population base and hinterland, providing important alternative lifestyle opportunities within commuting distance of the larger centres. - 2.4 Support growth in Boolarra, Toongabbie and Traralgon South as small towns providing a limited range of educational, retail and recreation services, for residents and the community in the surrounding rural areas. - 2.5 Manage growth in rural living precincts including Jeeralang, Yinnar South, Hazelwood North, Hazelwood South, Callignee and Moe South, comprising clusters of housing on small rural lots with limited services.

+To achieve cost effective and orderly management of urban growth.

-3.1 Ensure that subdivision and development aligns with the delivery of key infrastructure items and the delivery of economic and employment growth.
-3.2 Consider the Municipal Domestic Wastewater Management Plan 2006 and sewerage and water authorities infrastructure plans when assessing new subdivision and development in unsewered areas.
-3.3 Implement Development Plans and Development Contribution Plans in identified growth areas and key infill/redevelopment sites.
+- 3.1 Ensure that subdivision and development aligns with the delivery of key infrastructure items and the delivery of economic and employment growth. - 3.2 Consider the Municipal Domestic Wastewater Management Plan 2006 and sewerage and water authorities infrastructure plans when assessing new subdivision and development in unsewered areas. - 3.3 Implement Development Plans and Development Contribution Plans in identified growth areas and key infill/redevelopment sites.